inside webu’s hut

 pigeons mute, pagoda ledges bare,

-breeze in Webu’s hut[i]
+breeze in Webu’s hut

-breathing glass—
+breathing— glass—

-at 81, jaunty, soiled
+at 81, jaunty, housed in soiled

-robe calloused feet, who
+robe, calloused feet, once

-held Webu’s head
+held dying Webu’s head.[i]

 note